agvxov/contra/documentation/specification.md

-# ?! specification
+# Cwheel specification
-> The ?! utility converts so called the "C Style Markup Language" to HTML/XML and back.
+> The CWheel utility converts so called the "C Style Markup Language" to HTML/XML and back.
 > The primary aim is to maximize both editability and readability by dynamizing the markup representation.

 ## C Style Markup Language